CrossRef/rest-api-doc/ad_hoc_deposits.md

 publishing systems which interact with the CrossRef deposit system.
 This may leave a member without any ready means of depositing new pieces of metadata and meeting their responsibility as participants of a pilot project.

-An alternative deposit process exists that allows a member to deposit XML with CrossRef in an ad hoc manor, outside of members' normal processes of XML deposit.
+An alternative deposit process exists that allows a member to deposit XML with CrossRef in an ad hoc way, outside of members' normal processes of XML deposit.
 This alternative involves three steps:

 1. Optionally retrieve deposit XML via [CrossRef My Deposits](http://mydeposits.labs.crossref.org).